Education in China: Gender inequality

 Although gender inequality in the context of education has lessened considerably in the last thirty years, the rapid economic growth China experienced during that time created uneven growth across regions of the country.
 Language barriers among minority populations, as well as drastic differences in regional laws governing school attendance, contribute to the differing levels of gender equality in education.

 A 2010 statement by UNESCO stated that in China it is "necessary to articulate a strategy to improve girls' and women's participation, retention and achievement in education at all levels," and that education should be "seen as an instrument for the empowerment of women."

 Academic censorship

 Academic publications and speeches in China are subjected to the censorship of Chinese authorities.

+Textbook examination, approval, and censorship

+Education is a significant part of the Chinese political system and is tightly controlled by the central government.
+China's ruling party – the Chinese Communist Party (CCP) – tightly controls teaching materials throughout the country.
+All curricula and textbooks are examined and approved to prevent students from the influence of foreign ideologies.

+In December 2019, the Ministry of Education of China published a guideline that outlines the policies for textbook writing, examination, and censorship in primary and secondary education.
+According to the guidelines, textbooks are administered at three levels: